 If you value the highest possible quality, it’s best to choose organic figs.

 Fresh figs are sensitive and do not tolerate pressure or long storage.
-At room temperature they keep for about one day, and in the refrigerator up to three days.
-When shopping for dried figs, just check the best before date.
+At room temperature, they keep for about one day, and in the refrigerator for up to three days.
+When shopping for dried figs, just check the best-before date.

 What To Make With Figs

-Dried figs are a naturally sweet and fiber-rich ingredient which are perfect paired with oatmeal or yogurt, or in baked goods and cereal bars.
-But they also go wonderfully well with Middle Eastern dishes such as a vegetarian spiced couscous or with gamey meats such as as pork or venison.
+Dried figs are a naturally sweet and fiber-rich ingredient that is perfectly paired with oatmeal or yogurt or baked goods and cereal bars.
+But they also go wonderfully well with Middle Eastern dishes such as vegetarian spiced couscous or with gamey meats such as pork or venison.